SyrkavanKuppenveld/progressierups/README.md

     - max: starts building connections between gates that are furthest away from each other.
 - Sky Is The Limit: increases cost when steps are on the bottom 4 layers of the chip.
 - Wire Can’t Touch This: handles intersections as a hard constraint.
-- Wire Jam: increases costs of steps that are in a wire-dense area.
+- Wire Jam: increases costs of steps that lead to a wire-dense area.

 ### Repository
 The following list describes the most important files in the project and where to find them: